How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 This error occurs when a website uses a self-signed certificate instead of one issued by a certificate authority.
 When a browser tries to create a connection with a website, the SSL is validated, and the certificate authority is checked.

-However, if the browser doesn’t identify the CA on the SSL certificate, the above-mentioned error is shown.
-There are only a few authorities worldwide, so it’s an easy task to confirm whether a certificate is self-signed or issued by a trusted Certificate Authority (CA)
+However, if the browser doesn’t identify the CA on the SSL certificate, the error as mentioned above is shown.
+There are only a few authorities worldwide, so it’s easy to confirm whether a certificate is self-signed or issued by a Trusted Certificate Authority.

-There are several approaches for fixing this error, Let us look carefully at each of these approaches.
+There are several approaches to fixing this error.
+Let us look carefully at each of these approaches.

 Fix #1: Use a CA-issued SSL Certificate